Azer0s/lllisp/docs/modules.md

 LLLisp features a module system that allows code organization and reuse.
 The module system also provides C interoperability through external function mapping.
 This document describes how to use modules in LLLisp.

+## File Extensions and Module Naming

+- LLLisp source files use the `.lllisp` or `.l3` file extension
+- Module names use kebab-case (e.g., `math-utils.lllisp`)
+- Submodules and nested paths use forward slashes (e.g., `graphics/rendering/shapes.lllisp`)
+- When importing modules, the file extension is omitted

 ## Module Import

 Modules are imported using the `use` keyword.
 There are two main types of module imports: